5 Best Fly Lines For Salmon In 2023: Guide Recommended

 Salmon Line for Streamer Fishing

-For years, I fished salmon on general purpose lines made for trout when using streamers on a single-hand fly rods.
+For years, I fished salmon on general-purpose lines made for trout when using streamers on single-hand fly rods.

-Now, I prefer RIO’s Premier Streamer Fly Line, Cortland’s Streamer series, AIRFLO Kelly Galloup’s Streamer Max.
+Now, I prefer RIO’s Premier Streamer Fly Line, Cortland’s Streamer series, AIRFLO’s Kelly Galloup’s Streamer Max.

-The downside to most of these fly lines is they are only made up to an 8 weight, which for me is not a problems when fishing small to mediums sized great lakes rivers.
+The downside to most of these fly lines is they are only made up to an eight-weight, which for me is not a problem when fishing small to medium-sized Great Lakes rivers.

 Spey Fishing for Salmon